alienix2/AppuntiMagistrale/spm/Introduction.md

 **For non attending:** same but there is a written test instead of the *in itinere interviews**

 **Group project:**
 Carried out in group (2-4 people).
 The project must encompass the initial SPM phase.
 The topic proposed by the group.
 At the end must deliver documentation and a presentation.
-There will be a fixed date in which documentations must be sobmitted
+There will be a fixed date in which documentations must be submitted
 *Note:* single project is acceptable but not recommended cause it's not really adherent to reality.